 While you’re onboard, you actually have an option to book or put a deposit down on another UnCruise, which also gives you a big discount for the next one you do.
 And if you’ve done multiple, the discount increases with each cruise you’ve done.
 Want to head to Alaska?
 Great.
 Think it would be amazing to sail around Baja California?
 Awesome.
 You can put down a deposit and then book something within the next three years.
 We already had our next sailing booked, so we didn’t do the deal, but others in our group did.

-Join us!
+Join us on a trip!
 Get info here!

 If you have any questions either about our Hawaii UnCruise itinerary or our overall experience sailing with the company, please leave a comment or send us a note.
 We’re happy to share more about it all!
 Also, we get to spend a lot of time in Hawaii so have lots of recommendations and advice if you need it, so reach out if you do!